beemee-p/startbucks-react/README.md

 # Starbucks replica website
 * Replica of Starbucks website built using HTML, CSS, JavaScript and React.
-* Trying to reproduce the same design features and lay-out to improve design and development skils.
+* Trying to reproduce the same design features and lay-out to improve design and development skills.
 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run: